YashashwiniDixit/YashashwiniDixit.github.io/README.md

 -   🔭 I’m currently working on various projects :grin:
 -   🌱 I’m a Full Stack Developer and Data Analyst.
--   👯 I’m looking to collaborate with other Developers :wink:
+-   👯 I’m looking to collaborate with other Developers.
 -   🥅 2021 Goals: Contribute to Open Source projects and try out Competitive Coding
 -   💬 Ask me about anything, I am happy to help :smile:
 -   📬 How to reach me: [Let's get in touch!][linkedin]
 -   🧗 I try to: Go beyond and push my limits
--   ⚡ Fun fact: I love connecting with different people :raised_hands:
--   Check out my portfolio website: http://yashashwinidixit.me/

 <br>